materialsproject/fireworks/docs/queue_tutorial.rst

 You've now launched multiple Rockets with a single command!

-.. note:: For more tips on the QueueLauncher, such as how to maintain a certain number of jobs in the queue, read its built-in help: ``qlauncher_run.py rapidfire -h``
+.. note:: For more tips on the Queue Launcher, such as how to maintain a certain number of jobs in the queue, read its built-in help: ``qlauncher_run.py rapidfire -h``

 Next steps
 ==========